Aesfrost/ZPIC_OmpSs2/README.md

 - Prefetch routines to move data between devices to avoid page faults.

 #### OmpSs-2 + OpenACC:
-- Uses OmpSs-2 as management layer
+- Uses OmpSs-2 for launching kernels in multiple devices, synchronizing their execution, etc.
 - OpenACC kernels incorporated as OmpSs tasks
 - Asynchronous queues/streams for kernel overlapping
 - Fully asynchronous execution
 - (Deprecated) Hybrid execution (CPU + GPU)

 ## Plasma Experiments / Input
 Please check for the [ZPIC documentation](https://github.com/ricardo-fonseca/zpic/blob/master/doc/Documentation.md) for more information for setting up the simulation parameters.
-In all versions, there are two included simulation: LWFA (Laser Wakefield Acceleration) and Weibel (Instability).
+The LWFA (Laser Wakefield Acceleration) and Weibel (Instability) simulations are already included in all versions.

 For organization purpose, each file is named after the simulation parameters according to the following scheme:
 ```